We make a big stink when it comes to investigating gas odour

 If you think you smell gas, either inside or outside your home, or out in public, call us or 911 right away.

-Crystal is one of more than a dozen FortisBC dispatch coordinators who, as well as working with our field technicians for day-to-day activities, dispatches emergency responses like gas odour, gas line damages and carbon monoxide incidents.
+Crystal is one of more than a dozen FortisBC dispatch coordinators who, as well as working with our field technicians for day-to-day activities, dispatches emergency responses to incidents like gas odour reports, gas line damages and carbon monoxide.

-When we get a report about a gas smell, our goal is to have a field technician at the location within an hour—even if it’s the middle of the night.
-That’s because at FortisBC, safety is at the core of everything we do and if you smell gas, either inside or outside, we’ll send someone to investigate it, right away.
+When we get a report about a gas smell, our goal is to have a field technician at the location within an hour, even if it’s the middle of the night.
+At FortisBC, safety is important to us.
+If you smell gas inside or outside, we’ll send someone to check it out right away.

 What happens if you smell gas inside your home or business

-“If you smell natural gas inside your home, there’s no charge for one of our field technicians to attend* and investigate,” says Nicole, an emergency operations representative who handles emergencies not only for our core business, but also for our LNG facilities and transportation stations.
-“And we won’t leave until we determine the source of the odour.
-We’ll also check to make sure all your natural gas appliances are operating properly and use a gas odour detector to determine if any of the gas lines inside your home are leaking.
+“If you smell gas inside your home, there’s no charge for one of our technicians to attend and investigate,” says Nicole, an emergency operations representative who handles emergency calls not only for our core business, but also for our liquified natural gas facilities and transportation stations.
+“Our technicians won’t leave until we determine the source of the odour.
+We’ll also check to make sure all your gas appliances are operating properly and use a gas odour detector to determine if any of the gas lines inside your home are leaking.
 If we do find a leak, we’ll mark it and then turn off the gas upstream of the leak,” she adds.

-But because we don’t own the gas lines or equipment within a private home or business, we don’t repair them.
+Since we don’t own the gas lines or equipment within a private home or business, we don’t repair them.
 Once we’ve shut the gas off and determined that it’s safe, we direct the customer to contact a gas contractor licensed with Technical Safety BC to make the repairs.
-You can find one through our Trade Ally Network
+You can find one through our Trade Ally Network.

-What to do if you smell gas outside your property or in public
+What happens if you smell gas outside or in a public space

-What happens if someone smells gas outside their home, like in their driveway or by the gas meter?
+What happens if someone smells gas outside their home, like in the street or by the gas meter?

-“If you smell gas near your meter, or anywhere outside on your property, we attend as well,” says Nicole.
+“If you smell gas near your meter, or anywhere outside, we attend as well,” says Nicole.
 “In the case of the meter, we’ll determine the source of the leak and repair or replace it.
 If we detect gas leaking from the service line running from the street to your premises, we’ll send out a construction crew to dig up the line and repair it, and then return your property to its original condition,” she added.

-FortisBC construction crew repairs a natural gas line leak
+FortisBC construction crew repairing a damaged gas line.

 Because meters and service lines belong to FortisBC, there’s no cost to customers to repair them.
-There’s one exception to this rule, however, in that if you hit and damage a gas service line on your property when digging or excavating, you may be liable for repair costs.
-“Sometimes folks are digging in their yards and bump the gas service line and cover it back up, not realizing they’ve caused a leak,” says Carmel, dispatch coordinator.
+There’s one exception to this rule: if you hit and damage a gas service line on your property when digging or excavating, you might be liable for repair costs.
+“Sometimes folks are digging in their yards and hit the gas service line and cover it back up, not realizing they’ve caused a leak,” says Carmel, dispatch coordinator.
 “Days later they start smelling gas.
 But there’s an easy way to prevent hitting a gas line and that’s by clicking or calling BC 1 Call first to get underground gas and other utility line location information.”

 The other type of gas odour calls we get are what we call ‘atmospheric.’
 This could be someone driving or walking by a public area and smelling rotten eggs.
 “Sometimes we’ll get a flurry of calls from areas near mushroom farms or cow pastures.
 It depends on the activity at the location, the weather and the wind,” says Maria, dispatch coordinator.
 “But no matter, we go out to investigate to confirm 100 per cent that it’s not a gas leak.”